zihaow/Forge/README.txt

 Development Environment
 ————————————————————————————————————

+mobs mod, which contains some customized entities.

 mymod mod, which contains our mod specific items we have now and in the future.

 Giantitem mod, which makes items giant. //Contains junit test cases for this mod.

-Timer mod, which limits player's time usage to reach the top of the mountain.
+Timer mod, which limits player's time usage to reach the top of the mountain. //still working on this. <_<

 Folder Info
 —————————————————————————————————————

 test folder, which contains all junit test file for our project.

-mobs folder, which contains NPCs we will create in the future.

-texture folder, which contains NPCs’ images that we want to make it look like.

-assets folder, which includes our modItems mods' textures,e.g. blocks, items, etc.
+assets folder, which includes our mods' textures,e.g. blocks, items, entities, etc.

 Ant file is located in /build.xml